 What if I want to breed my puppy some day?

-Another issue affecting the willingness of breeders to sell puppies that will not be spayed or neutered, is the popularity of crosses such as "Labradoodles", "Goldendoodles" etc. Most serious purebreed breeders are adamantly opposed to such "designer dogs" and are horrified at the thought that any dog they produce might ever be so used.
+Another issue is the popularity of crosses such as "Labradoodles", "Goldendoodles" etc. Most breeders are adamantly opposed to such "designer dogs" and are horrified at the thought that any dog they produce might ever be so used.
+If you truly want to breed your Standard Poodle, be prepared to show your seriousness of purpose, your committment to the breed, and to showing your dog to championship.

 What kind of breeder is Ardent Standard Poodles?